privorotskii/thorderbolt/README.md

    #]>
 ```

-This returns all `Users`s in the given name order.
+This returns all `Users` ordered by the given names.
 Note that this
 ordering is not possible with a simple `ORDER BY`.
 Magic!

 Like any other `ActiveRecord` relation, it can be chained: